 In human terms, more people want to move here.
-Toronto residents and investors are looking for more affordable property, the city is attracting some international business, (Asian-owned manufacturing plant), employment increased by five per cent last year, and now the $180 million Third Crossing bridge project is poised to help the city grow even more.
+Toronto residents and investors are looking for more affordable property, the city is attracting some international business such as the new Chinese infant-formula plant, employment has increased, and the green-lit $180-million Third Crossing bridge project is poised to help the city grow even more.

 What does an Aging-in-Place Specialist do?

 A home can have significant influence on physical, social and financial well-being as homeowners age.
 The right home in the right location will keep you connected to your friends and community, its design will help prevent falls and accidents, and it can be maintained at a cost that fits your budget and preserves its value.

 As a Realtor®, a Senior Real Estate Specialist, and Kingston’s only Certified Aging-in-Place Specialist, I help people make well-informed choices when they're contemplating a move in the near future or further down the road.